linux923344/rozklad-mpk/README.md

 # What did I use?
 Firstly, I must thank https://github.com/xavery/
 I use so much your work.
-Thank You
+Thank You! @xavery

 # Instalation
 ```sh